The Global Fashion Glut: Fast Fashion Clothing

-The reality is a slap in the face: according to the United Nations, 92 million tons of clothes end in landfills annually.
+The reality is a slap in the face: according to the United Nations, 92 million tons of clothes end up in landfills annually.
 There’s too much clothing and very little time to rectify the problem.
 While savvy people on the African continent are finding new ways to recycle this discarded clothing, creating giant megamarkets that sell to needy buyers and make a reasonable profit in Ghana and other innovative countries, the rest of the world carries on regardless, buying, and buying and buying…

 Fast Fashion – Cheap at the Price